Single Member Dues - $20 per year

 Thomasville, GA 31758

 Officers for 2016 can be found on this page

 TARC is an active part of the communities we serve and we are proud that our membership includes “Hams” from a number of counties in South Georgia and North Florida, making us more of a regional group, than one confined to just one town.

 We are affiliated with the ARRL and have been a “Special Service Club” for a number of years.

 One of the hallmarks of our group is the close family atmosphere we strive to attain.
 We want our families to be comfortable in attending club functions, whether they are licensed or not.
 We work towards having fun in anything we do, and the number of family members who have also sought licenses indicate we are reaching the goal of having the entire family licensed, so they can also be part of the fun of Amateur Radio.

 We offer both instructional classes twice a year, in February and August.
-We also have a Volunteer Examiner Team, which offers test sessions once a month so that anyone wanting to test has access to a test session that is close by.
+We also have a Volunteer Examiner Team, which offers test sessions regularly so that anyone wanting to test has access to a test session that is close by.

 Many of our members also keep the “Elmer” tradition alive by making themselves available to any Hams, new or old, who need assistance in setting up antennas or complete stations.